Movies on the River

 Can you imagine watching a movie under the stars on the top deck of a boat, after a cruise along the Thames?

-Time Out will make that dream a reality in the summer of 2018 with the return of Movies on the River – London’s first ever cinema on the Thames.
+Time Out will make that dream a reality in the summer of 2019 with the return for a third annual season of Movies on the River – London’s first ever cinema on the Thames.

-For five nights a week from mid-June to early September, our movie boat will offer a food and drink-fuelled sunset cruise from the Tower of London.
+For five nights a week from early June to August, our movie boat will offer a food and drink-fuelled sunset cruise from the Tower of London.

 Once the sun disappears, we’ll dock up in the shadow of some of London's most awe-inspiring sights and play a movie on our open-air top deck.

-We’ve chosen classic movies you love, including ‘Jaws’, ‘Dirty Dancing’ and ‘Some Like It Hot’, as well as recent hits including ‘The Shape of Water’, ‘Dunkirk’ and ‘The Greatest Showman’.
+We’ve chosen classic movies you love, including ‘Grease, ‘Dirty Dancing’ and ‘Breakfast at Tiffany’s’, as well as recent hits including ‘A Star Is Born’, ‘Bohemian Rhapsody’ and ‘The Greatest Showman’.
 Don’t miss the boat!

-Time Out Live presents Movies on the River with City Cruises runs five nights a week (Tue-Sat) from mid-June to early September, starting on Wednesday June 13.
+Time Out Live presents Movies on the River with City Cruises runs five nights a week (Tue-Sat) from mid-June to mid-August, starting on Tuesday June 4.
 The boat boards at Tower Pier at 8pm.
 The boat returns to Tower Pier once the movie finishes.

 Average User Rating